Sneeky23/Community-Application-Code/readme.md

 * Social Media Posts complete workflow
 * Messenger/Conversations between users/user groups . <br />
 Choose any one workflow and implement it using open source Technologies such as Kafka, Spark, Flink etc. and in one programming language Python/Java.
-[6 Marks]

 2. Create a streaming analytics pipeline and a dashboard that shows Realtime insights of the application.
 Note: Based on your workflow decide what could be valuable data points you can gather and generate insights out of it.
-[6 Marks]

 3. Submit both the codes
 * Of the working project